Precious metals trading: everything you need to know

 Platinum in its pure form is used in jewellery and dental work.
 But, it’s also popular as an alloy – for example, the alloy of platinum and cobalt is used to make magnets.
 It’s also used in some chemotherapy drugs, particularly those that treat testicular and ovarian carcinoma, lung cancer and lymphomas.

 Palladium is a congener with platinum – meaning the two metals share a common structure, origin or function.
 More than half of palladium’s supply is used in catalytic converters for cars, which are essential tools that convert harmful gases like carbon monoxide into nitrogen, carbon dioxide or water vapour.

-How to trade or invest in precious metals
+How to trade in precious metals

 Trading precious metals

 Trading precious metals means that you’ll be speculating on prices rising or falling with financial derivates like CFDs.
 When you trade with us, you can choose whether you want to trade precious metal futures, spot prices and options.